Windham County, Vermont: Politics and government

 In 1828, Windham County was won by National Republican Party candidate John Quincy Adams and by Henry Clay in 1832.

 From William Henry Harrison in 1836 to Winfield Scott in 1852, the county would vote the Whig Party candidates.

 From John C. Frémont in 1856 to Richard Nixon in 1960, the Republican Party would have a 104-year winning streak within Windham County.

 In 1964, the county was won by Democratic Party incumbent President Lyndon B. Johnson, who became not only the first Democratic presidential candidate to win the county, but to win the state of Vermont entirely.

 Following the Democrats victory in 1964, the county went back to voting for Republican candidates for another 16 year winning streak starting with Richard Nixon in 1968 and ending with Ronald Reagan in 1984, who became the last Republican presidential candidate to win the county, winning it with 54% of the vote to 45% for Walter Mondale.

 In 1988 the county was won by Michael Dukakis and has been won by Democratic candidates ever since.

-By some accounts, Windham County is now considered the 'bluest' county in the 'bluest' state in the USA.
-It was Vermont's bluest county in the 2000, 2004, 2008 and 2012 U.S. presidential elections.
+Windham County was Vermont's bluest county in the 2000, 2004, 2008 and 2012 U.S. presidential elections.
 Then-Vice President Al Gore won the county by an 18.4% margin over then-Texas Governor George W. Bush, with 53% of the vote to Bush's 34%.
 In 2004, John Kerry carried the county by a 35.2% margin over President Bush, with Kerry carrying the state by 20.1% over Bush.
 In 2008, Barack Obama won Windham by 48.1% margin over John McCain, with Obama winning by 37% over McCain statewide.
 In 2012, Obama won Windham County by a 48.7% margin over Mitt Romney.

 In 2006, four towns in Windham County, Dummerston, Marlboro, Newfane, and Stratton, had their citizens pass resolutions supporting the proposed impeachment of President George W. Bush.